home-assistant/addons/dhcp_server/DOCS.md

 The max time in seconds that the IP is leased to your client.
 Defaults to `172800`, which is two days.

-### Option: `enable_failover` (optional - default is false)

-If this option is set to false, all failover-related configuration values are ignored and no failover will be configured.
-This allows to add the failover options without activating them at first or switching back to no-failover in a hurry if the DHCP server does not come up okay.

-See [ISC DHCP Failover Configuration][failover] for a nice write-up on the subject.

 ### Option: `networks` (one item required)